Amazon offers merchants many opportunities to advertise their products on the platform.

 For both beginners and advanced sellers, the Amazon advertising world with all its facets and changes is often not easy to understand.
 Thus the large sales potentials often remain unused or the incorrect handling of advertisements even becomes a cost risk for retailers.

-To prevent this from happening, we at BidX have compiled the five fundamental important tips and tricks for starting your advertising campaigns:
+To prevent this from happening, we have compiled the five fundamental important tips and tricks for starting your advertising campaigns.

 Before you start creating advertising campaigns for your products, you should consider what you want to achieve with each ad for a product.

 - Should the ads make your product known during a new launch?

 - Do you want to increase the sales or profit of your products?

 - Do you want to strengthen the awareness of your company or your brand in comparison to the competition?

 Only after these questions have been clarified, target-oriented campaigns can be created for your advertised products and budget and bids can be determined.

 If, for example, your goal is the announcement of a new product, then it can make sense for your ad to be displayed frequently – regardless of whether the ad is actually profitable and the profit covers the advertising expenses.